EU IVDR & MDR Post Market Surveillance (PMS)

 Post Market Surveillance Report (PMS Report)

 While the format is less prescriptive than the PSUR, it still needs to demonstrate that you are actively monitoring your device’s performance and safety.
-NAMSA will help you prepare a PMS Report that clearly shows how you:
+NAMSA will help you prepare a PMS Report that clearly shows how you have implemented all the activities described in your PMS plan, including:

-- Collect and assess post-market data from complaints, user feedback, and vigilance systems
+- Collect and assess post-market data from complaints, user feedback, and vigilance systems, amongst others

 - Summarize findings related to safety, performance, and any corrective actions taken